 Whether you stay in a temple or in the guest house.
 The morning ceremony of the monks in the Onkunoin temple is opened to everyone.
 It takes place every morning from 06-07 am.
 You don’t have to stay the whole hour though.
 Especially because you probably won’t understand a thing.
 You can join and leave whenever you feel like.
 But you might wanna stay near the door to not disturb the other visitors sitting near the monks.
 Might be common sense, I think.

 Little advice: You might wanna bring a jacket.
-Especially in the early morning hours it can be pretty fresh outside.
+Especially in the early morning hours it can be pretty chilly there.

 Besides the famous graveyard of Koyasan you can also enjoy a huge amount of temples.